Skip to main content

 note

 Configuration file locations vary by operating system and AI assistant.
-Consult your AI assistant's documentation for the correct configuration file path and format.
+Consult your AI assistant's documentation for the correct path and format.

 When choosing a deployment mode, consider:

-1. Standalone (mcp command): Simplest setup, ideal for development and testing
+1. Standalone (stackql mcp): simplest setup, ideal for development and for editor-embedded clients over stdio.

 caution